Geoogolla/enterprise-docs/docs/designer-guide/report-designer/manage-data/data-connectors/google-cloud-sql-data-source.md

 ---
 title: Connect to Google Cloud SQL Data Source | Bold Reports
-description: Learn how to connect the multiple database by Google Cloud SQL using the SQL Query (C# API) in Bold Reports Designer.
+description: Learn how to connect to Google Cloud SQL Data Source and feed data to your RDL reports using Bold Reports Designer.
 ---

 # Connect to Google Cloud SQL data source

-The Bold Reports allows you to connect multiple database through Google Cloud SQL using SQL Query (C# API).
+The Bold Reports allows you to connect multiple database through Google Cloud SQL.

 ## How to create Google Cloud SQL data source